-- a.
+- 1. Members - a.
 Members are selected by the chairperson from persons committed to making a positive contribution to the ALSA membership and will represent as many ALSA regions as possible. - b.
-Where possible, members should be familiar with website construction.
+Where possible, members should be familiar with website construction. - 2.
+Purpose - a.

-- a.
 Responsible for promoting membership in ALSA. - b.
 Promote ALSA at shows, meetings, and other camelid functions within their Regions. - c.
 Publish and distribute the ALSA Handbook along with the ALSA Office. - d.
 Periodically evaluate the ALSA website and make recommendations and improvements in the format and content while monitoring the website to ensure that the content is up to date.

 - e.
-Help make ALSA more visible at shows.

-- f.
-Develop promotional material.

-- g.
-Solicit sponsorship for the Grand National.

-K. Performance Committee

-- a.
-An effort shall be made to have committee members from various regions of the country with experience showing in llama and/or alpaca performance classes and/or show management experience. - b.
-One member must be a certified ALSA Judge.

-a.
-Make recommendations to the Board and other appropriate committees regarding approved performance classes, optional performance classes and future considerations pertaining to the above.

-L. Regional Championship Committee
+Help make ALSA more visible at shows. - f.
+Develop promotional material. - g.
+Solicit sponsorship for the Grand National. - K. Performance Committee - 1.
+Members - An effort shall be made to have committee members from various regions of the country with experience showing in llama and/or alpaca performance classes and/-or show management experience. - b.
+One member must be a certified ALSA Judge. - 2.
+Purpose - a.
+Make recommendations to the Board and other appropriate committees regarding approved performance classes, optional performance classes and future considerations pertaining to the above. - L. Regional Championship Committee - 1.
+Members - a.
+The committee is comprised of the show superintendents of each Regional Championship Show. - 2.
+Purpose - a.

-Members

-a.
-The committee is comprised of the show superintendents of each Regional Championship Show.

-- a.
 Responsible for coordinating and planning the Regional Championship Shows. - b.
 Recommends Regional Divisions to the Board of Directors. - c.
-Responsible for locating facilities and scheduling show dates for Regional Championship shows.

-M. Show Management / Policy and Planning Committee

-- Members should have experience as Show Management for ALSA sanctioned shows, including Regional and National shows. - b.
-An effort will be made to have representation from a variety of ALSA regions.
+Responsible for locating facilities and scheduling show dates for Regional Championship shows. - M. Show Management /Policy and Planning Committee - 1.
+Members - Members should have experience as Show Management for ALSA sanctioned shows, including Regional and National shows. - b.
+An effort will be made to have representation from a variety of ALSA regions. - 2.
+Purpose - a.

-- a.
 Review classes, policies, and procedures and make recommendations to the ALSA Board. - b.
 Develop and review show packets sent to Show Superintendents. - c.
-Educate the superintendents and their crews in proper show management procedures. - Review all material received pertaining to ALSA planning and policy and make recommendations in writing to the ALSA Board of Directors.
+Educate the superintendents and their crews in proper show management procedures. - d.
+Review all material received pertaining to ALSA planning and policy and make recommendations in writing to the ALSA Board of Directors.

-B-6 2024 ALSA Handbook